EmilyKenya/Week-8-Assignment-Final-Project/README.md

 **Meal Recipe App Database**
 **Description**

 This project is a relational database system for a Meal Recipe App.
-It allows users to create accounts, view recipes (including Kenyan and international recipes), track ingredients, and save favorite recipes.
+It allows users to create accounts, view recipes (including Kenyan and international recipes), track ingredients and save favorite recipes.

 **Database Features**